Nancy Rothwell: Awards and honours

 In February 2013, Rothwell was assessed as the 15th most powerful woman in the United Kingdom by Woman's Hour on BBC Radio 4.
 In May 2013 she was the subject of BBC Radio 4's The Life Scientific and was interviewed about her life and work by Jim Al-Khalili.
 Rothwell was appointed Dame Commander of the Order of the British Empire (DBE) in the 2005 Birthday Honours, Fellow of the Royal Society (FRS) in 2004, Fellow of the Royal Society of Biology (FRSB) and Fellow of the Academy of Medical Sciences (FMedSci).
-In 2003 she won the Royal Society Pfizer Award.
-Her nomination for the Royal Society reads:
+In 2003 she was awarded the Pfizer award by the Royal Society.
+Her nomination as a Fellow of the Royal Society (FRS) reads:

-She is an honorary member of the British Society for Immunology and honorary fellow of Somerville College, Oxford.
+She is an honorary member of the British Society for Immunology and honorary fellow of Somerville College, Oxford as well as honorary member of the Manchester Literary and Philosophical Society.
 She has been a member of The Physiological Society since 1982 and was awarded the Physiological Society Annual Review Prize Lecture in 1998.

+Rothwell was awarded an honorary Doctor of Law degree from the University of Bath in 2009.
+She was awarded an honorary Doctorate in Education (DEd) by Manchester Metropolitan University (MMU) in 2024.

+As part of the bicentennial anniversary of the University of Manchester (1824-2024) a series of portraits of Rothwell by Carla van de Puttelaar were commissioned with one exhibited at The Whitworth art gallery.
+The Manchester Engineering Campus Development (MECD) and Engineering Building were renamed the Nancy Rothwell Building in 2024 to mark her retirement.